 DO NOT install the unit in direct sunlight or near heat sources.
 Doing so could lead to inaccurate temperature readings.

 Wall-mounted mini split units offer the most variety in terms of capacity, features, styles, and efficiency.

 Some units have a greater cooling capacity and will be more effective at cooling your living space.
 Others may have better heating capacity and will be more effective at warming your home.

 Occupancy sensors can be found in some units, which allow them to detect human heat signatures.
 If the sensor detects no human heat signatures, it tells the indoor mini split unit to switch into energy saving mode.
 In some cases, these sensors will also detect under-served areas of the room and adjust the unit's output to ensure balanced comfort throughout the room.

-You can also find wall mounted units in a variety of colors and finishes.
-There's even one you can get that allows you to insert your own choice of artwork into a frame on the front, so it'll fit into your home decor.
+You can also find wall-mounted units in a variety of colors and finishes.
+There's even one you can get that allows you to insert your own choice of artwork into a frame on the front, so it will fit into your home decor.

 While it's possible to get units that run to a wall-mounted controller, most come with wireless remotes.
 These are nice, as you can keep the remote with you in the room and adjust the temperature without leaving your seat.